platformsh/platformsh-docs/src/development/submodules.md

     url=git@bitbucket.org:myusername/mymodule.git
 ```

-2. to add the ssh public key in the platform.sh project settings "Deploy Key" tab in our Web UI as per the [Private Repository](development/private-repository.md) documentation page, to allow our git service to pull the module from the remote git service.
-This assumes of course you have configured the remote git repository to allow this by generating a private/public key pair, see this [bitbucket](https://confluence.atlassian.com/bitbucket/use-ssh-keys-in-bitbucket-pipelines-847452940.html) page for instance.
+2. Add the SSH public key in the Platform.sh project settings "Deploy Key" tab in the Web UI as per the [Private Repository](development/private-repository.md) documentation page, which will allow our Git service to pull the module from the remote git service.
+This assumes you have configured the remote git repository to allow this by generating a private/public key pair.
+For example, see the [Bitbucket documentation](https://confluence.atlassian.com/bitbucket/use-ssh-keys-in-bitbucket-pipelines-847452940.html).